steveswinsburg/oracle12c-vagrant/README.md

 # oracle12c-vagrant
-A vagrant box that provisions Oracle 12c automatically.
+A vagrant box that provisions Oracle 12c automatically, using only Vagrant and a shell script.

 ## Getting started
 1. Clone this repository